variantstudios/wisdomwaysacupuncture.com/_conditions/insomnia.md

 While I commonly treat insomnia, it's often just another symptom we’re addressing along with other primary concerns such as anxiety or hormonal imbalances.

 It tends to worsen in menopausal women which explains why it’s a very common problem in my clinic.
-However, some women are just prone to it from a very young age.
-Which is actually diagnostic to other symptoms she might also be struggling with.
+However, some women are just prone to it from a very young age -- which is actually diagnostic to other symptoms she might also be struggling with.

 ## Acupuncture & Herbs for Insomnia